-Students should pay all fees at the Business Office, which is on the first floor of the Gooch One-Stop Student Center.
+Students should pay all fees at the Cashier's Office, which is on the first floor of the Gooch One-Stop Student Center.
 Books and supply purchases are made at the bookstore.
 Students may make payments in cash or with a check, money order, Visa and/or MasterCard.
 Students should consult the current college catalog for tuition and other fee schedules and deadlines.
-Most business services also are available at the campus centers in Waxahachie, Midlothian, and Mexia.